Qalam: Qalam in the Islamic tradition

-Calligraphy holds a central position in the Islamic artistic tradition, and because of this there exist a large variety of accessories to accompany the qalam and its user, such as pen boxes, ink wells, and knives for cutting the reeds.
+Calligraphy holds a central position in the Islamic artistic tradition, and because of this there exist a large variety of accessories to accompany the qalam and its users, such as pen boxes, ink wells, and knives for cutting the reeds.
 These tools were often very ornamented and cherished objects and reflected countless hours of other artists and craftsmen.
 The ink used in antiquity was most frequently black or dark brown, and was made from gum arabic, soot, gallnuts, or vitriol.
 Some Qurans, however, are written entirely in gold, and more contemporary calligraphers may use a wider variety of colors.
-Abu Ali Muhammad ibn Muqla, a Persian official of the Abbasid caliphate, developed a standardized system of writing calligraphy based on the marks made with the point of a reed pen, in combination with other geometric principles.
+Abu Ali Muhammad ibn Muqla, a Persian official of the Abbasid Caliphate, developed a standardized system of writing calligraphy based on the marks made with the point of a reed pen, in combination with other geometric principles.
 As far as other aspects of ornamentation go, metallic inks on colored parchment passed from Byzantium to Muslim Spain, and Arabic calligraphy in turn made its way back to Europe.